Georgia national rugby union team: World Cup

-Georgia has competed in five Rugby World Cup tournaments.
+Georgia has competed in six Rugby World Cup tournaments.
 Their first appearance was in 2003 when they were placed in Pool C with England, South Africa, Uruguay and Samoa.
 In 2007 Georgia recorded their first win in the Rugby World Cup with a 30–0 win over Namibia in their Pool D match at Stade Bollaert-Delelis.
 The Lelos best performance was in 2015, where they finished third in a group for the first time.
-Georgia have to date won four World Cup matches and lost twelve.
+Georgia have to date won five World Cup matches, drawn one and lost eighteen.